Students who do not meet all of the above requirements should consult the Department

 - Professional Military Education (PME): Before being commissioned, each senior cadet

-must complete one course in each of the following three categories
+must complete one history course in

 - Courses not specified above may satisfy the requirements by must be approved by the